Pico Turquino: History

 The peak was first mentioned (under the name "Tarquino") on a map drawn by Geert de Kremer in the late 16th century.
 The first documented ascent of the peak was in 1860 by Fred W. Ramsden, a twenty-year-old Englishman then living in Santiago de Cuba.
 The climb was not widely publicized at the time.
 In 1915 the Swedish botanist Erik Leonard Ekman climbed the mountain and speculated that he was probably the first person to have done so.
 The following year, in response, Ramsden's son published a letter his father had written to his own mother describing the original ascent.

 A bust of José Martí sculpted by Jilma Madera was placed on the peak in 1953 to celebrate his centenary.

-Fidel Castro and his soldiers summitted the peak in 1957 during their insurgency.
+Fidel Castro and his soldiers summited the peak in 1957 during their insurgency.
 According to Che Guevara, Castro's second-in-command, the mountain had an "almost mystical significance" to the revolutionaries, chiefly due to it being the highest point in Cuba.